 This multi-directional tread will also give you much better traction in wet conditions.

 Oh, I almost forgot to mention, the gully on the bottom of the shoe is very shallow, and so far, I haven’t picked up any gravel or small stones whatsoever!

 You can see how shallow it is on the forefoot area in the photo above – the image below shows the rear end of the outsole which had deeper gulleys but they have been chamfered off to ensure stones don’t get stuck in them.

 The On Cloudrunner has a heel-to-toe drop of 9mm which is quite standard for beginners / intermediate road running shoes, and also for all-day comfort, if you plan to wear these for walking or long days out as I have been.

-If you do feel you need extra arch support then I would recommend getting yourself a pair of Superfeet insoles to help improve comfort and form for those who need the extra support underfoot.
+If you do feel you need extra arch support then I would recommend getting yourself a good pair of running insoles to help improve comfort and form for those who need the extra support underfoot.

 On Cloudrunner toe box will fit most feet comfortably

 The toe box is medium width and feels very airy with enough space for the recommended amount of toe wiggle and splay, which is important if you plan to run on hot days or over long distances.